johncowie/enviable/Design.md

   - Perhaps this could be on by default, and you can disable it with an environment variable
 - Aero plugin/adapter
 - Hook into component system - add 'configure' method to component protocol, so part of the components startup is configurating its self - then there could be a custom 'configure-system' function
+- Can load from a different source than just env vars

 ### Todo